Binomial Edge Ideals of Unicyclic Graphs: Introduction

-2mm In section \ref{whisker}, we study the regularity and behavior of extremal Betti number of graphs $G$, where $G$ is obtained by attaching whiskers at some vertices of the cycle of length $k$.
+2mm There are only few classes of graphs for which the regularity of their binomial edge ideals are known, see \cite{EZ,JA1,KM-JA,Schenzel,Zafar}.
+In the last section, we study the regularity and behavior of extremal Betti number of graphs $G$, where $G$ is obtained by attaching whiskers to some vertices of the cycle of length $k$.
 We first prove that the regularity of $S/J_G$ is bounded below by $k-1$ and bounded above by $k+1$.
 We then characterize $G$ such that $\reg(S/J_G)=k+1$, $\reg(S/J_G)=k-1$ and $\reg(S/J_G)=k$.
-We prove:
+2mm